 - Fewer rules for non-founders.
 Ex-employees can sell everything, if there’s a market and the company allows it, at any price.
-If we are doing a round at say $15m pre, and an ex-employee wants to sell $500k in stock — all of her stake because she’s left — that’s great for me.
-I’ll buy it all, and there is zero signaling risk or issues.
-She’s not a founder, or even, an employee anymore.
+If we are doing a round at say $15m pre, and an ex-employee wants to sell $500k in stock — all of her stake because she’s left — the investors likely will be happy to buy it all.
+There is zero signaling risk or issues.
+She’s not a founder, or even an employee anymore.

 - In a super hot deal, no one will care.
 For now.
 In a super hot deal, VCs will break their own rules.
 They’ll throw secondary money at you.
 But that doesn’t mean if it’s too much, they won’t resent you or judge you later.
 They will.
 Be cognizant of this if you “break the rules” because you are super hot.

 - Be cool.
 Do what’s right by the company first.
 Then, it will all work out.
 Everyone will get nervous if it doesn’t feel like secondary liquidity is your secondary priority.